alexnm/house-moldovan-blog/src/posts/itineraries/uzbekistan.md

 ---
 layout: layouts/itinerary.njk
 pageTitle: Follow the Silk Road in Uzbekistan
-subTitle: A cultural trip in beautiful Uzbekistan
+subTitle: A cultural trip in central Asia
-headline: Khiva, Bukhara, Samarkand and much more.
-Uzbekistan is one of the hidden cultural gems of central Asia and definitely a must visit
+headline: Welcome to one of the hidden gems of central Asia.
+A former soviet republic inhabited by turkic people with centuries old cities that were once major stops on the famous Silk Road, Uzbekistan offers a unique cultural experience.
 coverThumb: /img/uzbekistan/registan_400.jpg
 coverImage: /img/uzbekistan/registan.jpg
 region: 🌏 Uzbekistan